lumen-notes/lumen/docs/templates.md

 #book
 ```

-To use this template, create a new note and type `/`.
+To use this template, type `/` in any note editor.
 A list of available templates will appear.
-Select the Book template and press `Enter` to insert the contents of the template into your new note.
+Select the "Book" template and press `Enter` to insert the contents of the template into your note.

 ## EJS